PoliticalGraveyard.com

 Kent, W. Wallace, Jr. — of Michigan.
 Candidate in primary for circuit judge in Michigan 40th Circuit, 1978.
 Still living as of 1978.

-Kent, Wallace, Jr. See W. Wallace Kent, Jr.
+Kent, Wallace, Jr. See W. Wallace Kent Jr.

 Kent, Walter R. — of Hay Springs, Sheridan County, Neb.
 Member of Nebraska state house of representatives, 1911.
 Burial location unknown.

 Kent, Wendel P. — of Waukee, Dallas County, Iowa.
 Democrat.
 Delegate to Iowa convention to ratify 21st amendment from Dallas County, 1933; alternate delegate to Democratic National Convention from Iowa, 1948.
-Presumed deceased.
 Burial location unknown.

 Kent, William (1864-1928) — of Chicago, Cook County, Ill.; Kentfield, Marin County, Calif.
 Born in Chicago, Cook County, Ill., March 29, 1864.
 Republican.
 U.S. Representative from California, 1911-17 (2nd District 1911-13, 1st District 1913-17); delegate to Republican National Convention from California, 1912.
 Member, Skull and Bones.
 Died in Kentfield, Marin County, Calif., March 13, 1928 (age 63 years, 350 days).
 Cremated.

 Relatives: Father of Roger Kent.
-See Livingston-Seymour-Lee-Williams family of New York.

 See also congressional biography — Govtrack.us page — Wikipedia article